flodebarre/covid_firstCases/readme.md

 > In the third case, a 51-year-old man with onset on 7 December 2019 had symptoms of a cold and fever, and chest X-ray changes (“thickness of texture of both lungs and stripes”).
 His blood neutrophil count was raised and specific antibodies to Mycoplasma pneumoniae were detected.
 He responded well to antibiotics.
 Blood collected in April 2020 was reported negative for SARS-CoV-2-specific antibodies.

-A June 2020 article in SCMP was claiming a case on Nov 2019 and 266 cases by the end of the year.
-The 266 number certainly refers to 174 (notified to NNDRS) plus 92 (compatible earlier cases reviewed) mentioned p.7 of the WHO report.
+-  A [March 2020 article in SCMP](https://www.scmp.com/news/china/society/article/3074991/coronavirus-chinas-first-confirmed-covid-19-case-traced-back) (available without paywall [https://sg.news.yahoo.com/coronavirus-china-first-confirmed-covid-152553818.html](here)) was claiming a case on Nov 2019 and 266 cases by the end of the year.
+The 266 number certainly refers to 174 (notified to NNDRS) plus 92 (compatible earlier cases reviewed) mentioned p.7 of the WHO 2021 report.